ehickey08/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is meaningful markup (as opposed to presentational markup) to help clarify your tags for future programmers as well as search engines.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+For ```display: block;``` you can set the height and width properties, where as ```display:inline;``` will ignore those properties.
+Another big difference is ```display:block;``` will break the flow of content to a new line. ```display:inline;``` keeps content flowing across.

 3. What are the 4 areas of the box model?

+The four areas are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This property will make changes to the cross axis, which is perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

+Git is a version source control which allows:
+1. A history of snapshots of your code, allowing you to go back to older versions
+2. Multiple branches for multiple programmers or for multiple versions (you can be working on version 2.0 and push an update as version 1.01)
+3. Remote hosting of your vode while having a local repository to work on while offline

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.